davidlacedonia/javascript/this_object_prototypes/objects/README.md

 ## Arrays

 Arrays are objects, so even though each index is a positive integer, you can also add properties onto the array, and so use it as a plain key/value object.
 This is a bad idea because arrays have behavior and optimizations specific to their intended use.
-Be carefull: if you try to add a property to an array, but the property name looks like a number, it will end up insttead as a numeric index, thus modifiying the array contents.
+Be carefull: if you try to add a property to an array, but the property name looks like a number, it will end up instead as a numeric index, thus modifiying the array contents.

 ```js
   var arr = ['a', 'b'];